jtclarkjr/router-go/README.md

 ## Why?
 Q: Why not just use Chi for routing

-A: Chi is really good and my favorite, but I was using custom routing per project that doesnt add extra things included in chi and just wanted to add it as a package to have in one place.
+A: Chi is really good and my favorite, but was using custom routing per project that doesnt add extra things included in chi and just wanted to add it as a package to have in one place.

 ## Installation